 SAI KUNG TOWN AND SAI KUNG COUNTRY PARK

-Often referred to as the “leisure garden of Hong Kong” the picturesque Sai Kung Peninsula in the north-east New Territories is a complete contrast to urban Hong Kong and represents the best of rural Hong Kong being a natural recreational area with stunning scenery, tiny hamlets, abandoned villages, country parks, hiking trails, lofty peaks, rugged coastline, idyllic beaches, reservoir and a colourful fishing town in a sheltered bay populated by dozens of tiny pristine islands.
-The administrative district also includes much of the Clearwater Bay Peninsula including Hong Kong University of Science and Technology and of the district population of 410,000 about 88% live around the new town of Tseung Kwan O.
+Often referred to as the “leisure garden of Hong Kong” the picturesque Sai Kung Peninsula in the north-east New Territories is a complete contrast to urban Hong Kong and represents the best of rural Hong Kong being a natural recreational area with stunning scenery, tiny hamlets, abandoned villages, country parks, hiking trails, lofty peaks, rugged coastline, a national geopark featuring unique spectacular hexagonal rock columns, idyllic beaches, reservoir and a colourful fishing town in a sheltered bay populated by dozens of tiny pristine islands.
+The administrative district also includes much of the Clearwater Bay Peninsula including Hong Kong University of Science and Technology and of the district population of 410,000 around 88% live around the new town of Tseung Kwan O.

 SAI KUNG TOWN

 Sai Kung town was a small undeveloped fishing village until the fishing industry declined in the 1970’s and many fishermen moved into other businesses such as fish farming, eco tourism and seafood restaurants.
 A major reclamation project between 1978 and 1993 led to subsequent development of new buildings, shops, promenade, piers, public swimming pool and other facilities.
 Improvements to roads and public transport have seen the town grow to become a commuter town popular with ex-pats but the town still retains much of its old charm and fishing village atmosphere.
-Sai Kung Town has a population of about 13,000 and in addition to being a tourist destination in its own right is also a convenient starting point for hiking trips and beach excursions in the country park.
+Sai Kung Town has a population of about 13,000 and in addition to being a tourist destination in its own right is also a convenient starting point for hiking trips and beach excursions in the country park and for exploring the Sai Kung Volcanic Rock Region of the Hong Kong Geopark.
+Throughout the year Sai Kung sees a number of colourful events and festivals including the mass greeting on the fourth day of each Lunar New Year, celebration of Tin Hau (Goddess of the Sea) in High Island on the 23rd day of the third lunar month, ritual performance of Cantonese opera as well as the ceremonious float procession of Tin Hau.

 Sai Kung Promenade

-Fresh seafood can be bought from fishing boats moored alongside the promenade
+Fresh seafood can be bought from a floating market of fishing boats moored alongside the promenade

 The seafood restaurants are located mostly along the southern end of the promenade on Man Nin Street and outside many of these restaurants are banks of live fish for purchase and which can be taken into a restaurant to be cooked.
 Along the promenade are three piers, Sai Kung Public Pier, popular with anglers and from which some ferry services to offshore islands operate, Sai Kung New Public Pier which opened in 2009 and the Jockey Club Golf Course Pier.